Legislature XVIII of Italy

-The Legislature XVIII of Italy (XVIII Legislatura della Repubblica Italiana) started on 23 March 2018 and ended on 12 October 2022.
+Legislature XVIII of Italy (XVIII Legislatura della Repubblica Italiana) started on 23 March 2018 and ended on 12 October 2022.
 The composition of the Chamber of Deputies and of the Senate is the one resulting from the 4 March 2018 election, called after the dissolution of the Parliament announced by President Sergio Mattarella on 28 December 2017.

 The members of this legislature have on average the lowest age in the history of the Italian Republic: 44 years old in the Chamber of Deputies and 52 in the Senate.
 This legislature has also the largest number of new MPs and the highest percentage of women (34%) in Italian history.